 Dr. Sharma has published several peer-reviewed journal articles and book chapters, and submitted technical reports.
-Her work has been cited in various academic articles, conference presentations, books, and other publications in the U.S and abroad.
-She has written a textbook on Fundamentals of Criminology (preliminary edition, 2017), and working on its first edition that will be available in 2018.
+Her work has been cited in various academic articles, conference presentations, books, and other publications in the U.S. and abroad.
+She has also written a textbook on Fundamentals of Criminology (first edition, 2018).
 She has made numerous panel presentations at national and regional conferences, and has been invited as a guest speaker at various events.
 Since 2008, she has peer-reviewed numerous articles for the International Journal of Stress Management, African Renaissance, Security Journal, and Violence Against Women.
 She is further exploring opportunities in the field of visual criminology, including photo essays and documentaries.

-Dr. Sharma has expertise in conducting field research and program and policy evaluation.
+Dr. Sharma also has expertise in conducting field research, survey research, and program and policy evaluation.
 Her most recent projects include the Y.D.U. program at Garner Correctional Institution in Newtown, CT; the G.R.E.A.T. program at Bridgeport Police Department’s Community Services Division; Outsourced service sector, routine activities, and crime in Delhi, India; and, refugees and forced migrants in western India.
-She has also been invited to conduct Research Methods Workshop for graduate students at her alma mater in India in summer 2018.
+In summer 2018, she was invited to conduct Research Methods Workshop for graduate students in Chandigarh, India.

-Dr. Sharma has been supervising student research projects (primary data collection and analysis, and desk research).
+Dr. Sharma has been supervising student research projects (primary and secondary data).
 Some of the topics include Drug Courts, Weed and Seed Program, Emergency Response to Hurricane Sandy, Female Suicide Bombers, Latina Immigrant Domestic Violence Victims, Supervised Diversionary Program in Connecticut, Stress Among Police Officers, Danbury Explorer Program, Police Perception of use of Body-Cameras, Opioid Crisis, etc. In May 2018, she was awarded the Ancell Outstanding Faculty Member award by the Student Government Association, WCSU

 Dr. Sharma enjoys photography, music, traveling, and exploring celestial objects.
-She has lived in India, Trinidad, Kenya, and the United States, and visited over one hundred cities.
+She has lived in India, Trinidad, Kenya, and the United States, and visited over one hundred cities around the world.
 Her guiding principle in life has been to make decisions based on possibilities, not insecurities.

 Dr. Pauline Assenza